Smart science to improve lives™

 Changing hair routines

-The next trend area to highlight is the change in consumer hair routines.
 Before the pandemic, hair care routines were often shaped by our daily activities, such as sports or socialising.
 Now, consumers are increasingly considering other aspects including hair health, self-care and targeted results.
 In fact, 78% of consumers upgraded their beauty routine since the lockdown.

 The ‘skinification’ of hair care has had a big impact on this, with the market taking inspiration from skincare.
 Hair care innovation and products are making use of tried and tested skincare ingredients to address individual needs and target specific problems and areas such as damaged hair.
-Routines such as overnight repair, which combine results and self-care, are possessing great opportunities for brands.
+Routines such as overnight repair, which combine results and self-care, promise great opportunities for brands.

 The scalp is one of the focus areas in routines, with consumers recognising the importance of caring for it to achieve healthy hair that also looks amazing.
 They understand that a healthy scalp contributes to overall hair health, promotes stronger hair growth and minimises hair loss and functional issues.
 In fact, according to Euromonitor, 23% of consumers are now seeking a healthy scalp.
 We’ve already seen brands tap into this, with the number of launched products featuring scalp care claims up 41% in EMEA.